-Market Orders: A Market Order is an order that is given to a broker to buy or sell the currency at whatever the market is trading for at that moment.
+Market Orders: A Market Order is an order that is given to a broker to buy or sell a currency at whatever the market is trading for, at that moment.
 It can be an entry order into the market or an exit order to get out of the market.
 Traders use Market Orders when they are ready to make a commitment to enter or exit the market.
-You must be very careful when using Market Orders in fast moving markets.
-In fast rallies or down reactions you can gain or lose many points to slippage before you receive your fill.
+Caution should be exercised when using Market Orders in fast moving markets.
+During periods of rapid rallies or down reactions gain or lose of many points may occur due to slippage before receiving the fill.

 Trading is an auction where there are buyers (bidders) and sellers (offerers).
 The bid is the "buy" and the "ask", or offer is the sell.
-Slippage is defined as: when a trade is executed between a buyer and seller and the resulting buy or sell transaction is different than the price you saw just prior to order execution.
-With Market Orders you will lose on average one to six pips, if not more, due to slippage.
-Market Orders are rarely filled at the exact price you are expecting.
-We Recommend caution when entering or exiting with a Market Order.
+Slippage is defined as: A trade is executed between a buyer and seller and the resulting buy or sell transaction is different than the price seen just prior to order execution.
+On average one to six pips will be lost with Market Orders, perhaps more, due to slippage.
+Market Orders are rarely filled at the exact anticipated price.
+Market Traders Institute Recommends caution when entering or exiting with a Market Order.